-The SCAA Instructor Development Program is one of our most popular professional development programs.
-Specialty Coffee Subject Matter Experts (SMEs) can advance their training and education skills through workshops on adult learning principles in the workplace, instructional design (based on the ADDIE model developed by the American Society for Training & Development), testing, evaluation and class management.
+The SCAA Lead Instructor Credential can be obtained by participating in the Instructor Development Program (IDP), one of our most popular professional development programs.
+Through this program, Specialty Coffee Subject Matter Experts (SMEs) can advance their training and education skills through workshops on adult learning principles in the workplace, instructional design (based on the ADDIE model developed by the American Society for Training & Development), testing, evaluation, and class management.

 Upon completion of the one-day program, students earn the SCAA Lead Instructor Credential and are eligible to volunteer as a Lead Instructor or Station Instructor at SCAA events, through vetting by the SCAA Professional Development Committee.
 Furthermore, the Lead Instructor Credential is an extremely useful skill set for those professionals with training responsibilities in their companies.
 There is no obligation to teach at SCAA events upon achieving the SCAA Lead Instructor Credential.